 Coffee.
 Many people say to use the absolute best.
-I use a medium quality instant coffee.
-It's true that better coffee will result in better tasting Kahlua.
+I use a medium quality instant coffee and I find that sufficient.
 However, if you're out shopping and you have to settle, don't fret.
 The simmer and the sugar makes a great deep coffee taste out of even so-so instant coffee.
 I'm happy to report, my cheapish instant coffee gives me great results.

-Note: I don't recommend using an instant coffee mixture that has added milk powder or sugar (milk powder creates a foggy look and extra sugar will alter the recipe).
+Note: I don't recommend using any instant coffee that has anything added, such as milk powder or sugar (milk powder creates a foggy look and extra sugar will alter the recipe).

 Package Homemade Kahlua in a Pretty Bottle.
 Dark green or brown glass works great because it protects the liqueur from direct sun light, which can effect freshness and flavor.
 You can also use clear glass wrapped in a cloth or stored in a dark place.